Public Charter Schools Frequently Asked Questions

-An authorizer is an entity with the powers and duties to review, approve or reject charter school applications; enter into, renew or revoke charter contracts with nonprofit corporations seeking to operate charter schools, and oversee the charter schools the entity has authorized.
+An authorizer is an entity with the powers and duties to review, approve or reject charter school applications; enter into, renew or revoke charter contracts with nonprofit corporations seeking to operate charter schools, and oversee the schools it has authorized.
 Eligible authorizers are:

-As of this date, Spokane School District is the single school district to have been approved as a charter authorizer by the State Board of Education.
-Spokane has approved two charter schools to operate in the district, both scheduled for opening in fall 2015.
+Spokane Public Schools is the school district to have been approved as a charter authorizer to date.
+Spokane’s authorizer application was approved by the SBE in September 2013.
+The SBE executed an authorizing contract with Spokane in December 2013.
+Spokane has authorized two charter schools to operate in the district, both of which opened in the fall of 2015.

 No. RCW 28A.710.010 specifically provides that the nonprofit corporation may not be a sectarian or religious organization and must meet all of the requirements for a public benefit corporation as defined in law before it may receive any funding under the charter school law.
 RCW 28A.710.040 further provides that no charter school may engage in any sectarian practices in its educational program, admissions or employment policies, or operations.

 RCW 28A.710.020 provides that a charter school is a public, common school open to all children free of charge.
 A charter school may not limit admission on any basis other than age group, grade level, or capacity and must enroll all students who apply within these bases.
 RCW 28A.710.150 provides that an authorizer may not restrict admission to a charter school to students residing within the boundaries of the district in which the school is located.